a

 (1) Revocation of consent

-If the processing of personal data is based on a given consent, you have the right to revoke your consent at any time.
-The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.
+If the processing of personal data is based on consent given, you have the right to withdraw consent at any time.
+The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent before the revocation.

 To exercise the right of withdrawal, you can contact us at any time.